YannickKae/Financial-Market-Regime-Classification/README.md

 ## Results

 In each case, the dataset was split 70/30 into a training and a test dataset, with the former used for hyperparameter tuning, feature selection, etc., and the latter used exclusively to test the performance of the Tactical Asset Allocation (TAA) models.
-To evaluate them, we tested their respective Sharpe Ratios (SR) against the Sharpe Ratio of a naive 50/50 portfolio (BM) according to the following pair of hypotheses using a bootstrapping test, assuming monthly rebalancing and no transaction costs.
+To evaluate them, we tested their respective Sharpe Ratios (SR) against the Sharpe Ratio of a naive 50/50 portfolio (BM), according to the following pair of hypotheses.
+To do so, we condict a bootstrapping test, assuming monthly rebalancing and no transaction costs.

 $$ H_0 : SR_{TAA} \leq SR_{BM} $$